ZunairaHaider/visual-data-analytics-project/README.md

 ## Project Overview

-This project demonstrates practical applications of data visualization techniques using both scientific and business datasets.
-The goal is to explore how different visualization methods can be applied depending on the type of data to extract meaningful insights.
+This project demonstrates the application of data visualization techniques to both scientific and business datasets.
+The objective is to explore how different visualization methods can be applied depending on the type of data to extract meaningful insights.

-The work combines **3D scientific visualization using ParaView** with **interactive data analysis using Tableau**.
+The project combines **3D scientific visualization using ParaView** with **interactive data analysis using Tableau**.

 ---